adebayoj/fairml/README.md

-Welcome to FairML!
-FairML is a collection of tools for auditing the data mining/machine learning process including algorithms, and input for bias.

 ========

 FairML
 =====================
+Welcome to FairML!
+FairML is a collection of tools for auditing the data mining/machine learning process including algorithms, and input for bias.

 <img src="https://raw.githubusercontent.com/adebayoj/FairML/master/logo2.png" width="700">

-This repo contains the source code used as part of FAIRML
+This repo contains the source code used as part of FairML